About

 Artist Statement

-Hurrel makes art through an engagement with specific contexts; it is a relational practice that takes into account the wider ecology of people and place.
+Hurrel makes art that engages with specific environments and contexts.
+It is a relational practice that takes into account the wider ecology of people and place.

 He works across a range of media such as video, sound, sculpture, light, text, digital, photography and writing.

-He unearths stories, weaves together material, and may combine fact and fiction to create new narratives.
+He unearths stories and weaves together material to create new narratives.
 These new narratives become alternative stories for a place, and alternative ‘markers’ within it – whether that is a film, a sculpture, a publication, or another art form.
 He has undertaken significant collaborations with other professionals including social scientists, marine ecologists, architects, engineers, and computer-programmers.
 Hurrel has exhibited and produced site-specific work in the UK and abroad and has several permanent public artworks in the UK, and Tasmania, Australia.

-An ongoing project is his narrative-led piece, titled Fluid States: Rehearsal for a Crisis, based on a particular journey the artist made along the Usumacinta River in Mexico; a group expedition of artists, social scientists and community activists that involved paddling down the river and camping along it for three weeks.
+An ongoing online project is his narrative-led piece, titled Fluid States: Rehearsal for a Crisis, based on a particular journey the artist made along the Usumacinta River in Mexico which was a group expedition of artists, social scientists and community activists that involved paddling down the river and camping along it for three weeks.
 In this work, fact and fiction become interwoven, as well as the act of making a journey and telling a story.

 Project Sites